productiveAnalytics/java8-streams-sandbox/README.md

-Jaa 8 project for Streams= and Collector.
+Java 8 project for Streams and Collector.